xuanxu/starmatrix/README.rst

 |travis-badge| |codecov-badge| |license| |version|

-Intergalactic is a Q-Matrix generator.
+Intergalactic is a Q-Matrices generator.

 Based on explicit values for *solar abundances*, *z* and *IMF*, Intergalactic calculates matrices ``Q(i,j)`` of masses of elements ``i`` ejected to the galactic medium as element ``j``, for a complete range of stellar masses, accounting for supernovas of types *I* and *II*.
 You can read more about the ``Matrices Q formalism`` in ``Ferrini et al. 1992``.